Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 #How Long Until You See Your First Caviar Sale?

 The full chain from first cast to first Caviar payout is 9 in-game days if you have the infrastructure ready.
-Here’s the timeline we hit on a fresh Year 2 save:
+Here’s how the timeline breaks down:

 After day 9 the income compounds.
-With three Fish Ponds at population 10 each, we logged 15,000g per in-game month, roughly 4 real-world hours of play depending on how often you sleep through the day.
+With three Fish Ponds at population 10 each, the pipeline yields around 15,000g per in-game month for very little hands-on time.
 Compared to a chicken coop that requires daily petting and feed, the Caviar pipeline runs almost on its own.

 #Common Mistakes to Avoid

 Don’t fish Mountain Lake at night.
-Sturgeon disappear from the spawn pool after 7 PM.
-We burned an entire in-game day fishing from 7 PM to 2 AM and caught zero sturgeon, just bream and a single ghostfish.
+Sturgeon disappear from the spawn pool after 7 PM, so an evening session from 7 PM onward yields only bream, ghostfish, and other off-hours catches.

 Sleep through the night.
 Cast at sunrise.